biggib01/ApartEase_Backend/README.md

   This is a backend for web application call "ApartEase", this application is a micromanagement for apartment management, and with OCR Mechine Learning to help aparment manager/owner/operator extract number out of electric meter and upload the data to database for convenient of those people to manage apartment.

 ## Feature
-- CRUD for resident infomation database
+- CRUD for resident information database
 - CRUD for electric unit record database
 - CRUD for user information database
 - Authentication